BS4 Vs. BS6: Key Difference Between BSIV and BSVI Engine

-How BS6 is Different from BS4?
+₹1.3/day*How is BS6 Different from BS4?

-Difference Between BS4 and BS6 Automobile Engine
+Key Differences Between BS4 and BS6 Engine

-Point of Basis | BS6 | BS4 |
+Criteria | BS6 | BS4 |

-Sulphur Content | Significantly cleaner than BS4 and releases less Sulphur. | Higher Sulphur components lead to increased emissions and air pollutants. |
+Sulphur Content | Releases significantly cleaner and lesser sulphur than BS4 engine. | Higher sulphur components lead to increased emissions and air pollutants. |

-Lubricating Characteristics | Contains mimic Sulphur’s lubricating characteristics for better performance. | Only real Sulphur is used, which emits more pollutants. |
+Lubricating Characteristics | Contains Mimic Sulphur’s lubricating characteristics for better performance. | Only real Sulphur is used, which emits more pollutants. |

 Onboard Diagnostic (OD) | Available in BS6 | Not available in BS4 |